366stars/366stars.github.io/README.md

 [open an issue to tell us who](../../issues/new) :star:

-mononymous artist names are ideal for this poster :p
+- artist names are ideal for this poster because then we can create playlist too :p
+- mononymous names are ideal because we want to shoutout these names
+- our vision is for this to be a simple memory tool with depth